hashicorp/vault/website/source/intro/vs/keywhiz.html.md

 non-repudiation.
 Key rotation is a first class concern for Keywhiz and Vault, so that no external systems need to be used.

-Lastly Vault forces a mandatory lease contract with clients.
+Lastly, Vault forces a mandatory lease contract with clients.
 All secrets read from Vault have an associated lease which enables operators to audit key usage, perform key rolling, and ensure automatic revocation.
 Vault provides multiple revocation mechanisms to give operators a clear "break glass" procedure after a